mebauer/nyc-art-galleries/README.md

 ***Why only Manhattan?*** I originally analyzed all five boroughs, but Manhattan had an overwhelming number of galleries.
 Thus, for simplicity, this analysis only focuses on neighborhoods in Manhattan.

 I am new to the open source community, so feedback is very welcome!
-Thank you for taking the time to read by notebook.
+Thank you for taking the time to read my notebook.

 # Results

 ![Sample Figure](figures/galleries-by-neighborhood-manhattan-map.png)
-## Figure 1.
-Map of Number of Galleries by Neighborhood in Manhattan
+**Figure 1.
+Map of Number of Galleries by Neighborhood in Manhattan**

 ![Sample Figure](figures/galleries-per-acre-by-neighborhood-manhattan-map.png)
-## Figure 2.
-Map of Number of Galleries per Acre by Neighborhood in Manhattan
+**Figure 2.
+Map of Number of Galleries per Acre by Neighborhood in Manhattan**

 ![Sample Figure](figures/count-and-area-by-neighborhood-manhattan-maps.png)
-## Figure 3.
-Maps of Count of Number of Galleries and per Acre by Neighborhood in Manhattan
+**Figure 3.
+Maps of Count of Number of Galleries and per Acre by Neighborhood in Manhattan**

 ![Sample Figure](figures/galleries-by-neighborhood-manhattan-bar.png)
-## Figure 4.
-Number of Galleries by Neighborhood in Manhattan
+**Figure 4.
+Number of Galleries by Neighborhood in Manhattan**

 ![Sample Figure](figures/galleries-by-neighborhood-manhattan-bar-top10.png)
-## Figure 5.
-Top 10 Neighborhoods by Number of Galleries in Manhattan
+**Figure 5.
+Top 10 Neighborhoods by Number of Galleries in Manhattan**

 ![Sample Figure](figures/galleries-per-acre-by-neighborhood-manhattan-bar.png)
-## Figure 6.
-Number of Galleries per Acre by Neighborhood in Manhattan
+**Figure 6.
+Number of Galleries per Acre by Neighborhood in Manhattan**

 ![Sample Figure](figures/galleries-per-acre-by-neighborhood-manhattan-bar-top10.png)

-## Figure 7.
-Top 10 Neighborhoods by Number of Galleries per Acre in Manhattan
+**Figure 7.
+Top 10 Neighborhoods by Number of Galleries per Acre in Manhattan**